The Onion

 NOW Toronto

 The popularity of reality programming shows how fascinated we are by human interactions.
-The strikingly insipid and compulsive behaviour exhibited by those on television - we, of course, would never stoop to such actions - allows us to feel superior.
-This has to be a cunning ploy on the part of the producers to get us to watch...
-FOUND, on the other hand, conjures up no such illusion.
+The strikingly insipid and compulsive behavior exhibited by those on television – we, of course, would never stoop to such actions – allows us to feel superior.
+This has to be a cunning ploy on the part of the producers to get us to watch… FOUND, on the other hand, conjures up no such illusion.
 One of the most striking things about it is that it showcases how much we all have in common.
-We all think our ideas and sorrows, our aches and joys are unique, when in actual fact we're all the same...
+We all think our ideas and sorrows, our aches and joys are unique, when in actual fact we’re all the same…

 On Milwaukee